 Has a senior executive at your company ever been spoofed?
 Or even worse, has anyone in your company fallen for a spoof email resulting in a loss of money or data?
-BEC (Business Email Compromise) is the entire act of getting a user to be compromised in some way by convincing the business email user to do something they shouldn’t.
+BEC (Business Email Compromise) is the act of compromising a business email user in some way by convincing them to do something they shouldn’t.

-Spoofing and phishing are very common forms of BEC that every business in 2020 is having to contend with and since 90% of cyberattacks start with a phishing email it’s simply not a matter of if, but when.
+Spoofing and phishing are very common forms of BEC that every business in 2022 has to contend with.
+Since 90% of cyberattacks start with a phishing email it’s not simply a matter of if, but when.

 What’s the solution?